-Manufacturing Jobs in Alabama with H-1B Sponsorship
+Manufacturing H-1B Sponsorship Jobs in Alabama

 Alabama's manufacturing sector spans automotive, aerospace, steel, and chemicals, with major employers like Mercedes-Benz, Honda, Hyundai, and Airbus operating large facilities across the state.
 Huntsville, Birmingham, and Montgomery are the primary hiring hubs.
-Many of these companies file H-1B petitions for engineering, process, and technical roles that require specialized degrees.
+Many of these companies file H-1B visa petitions for engineering, process, and technical roles that require specialized degrees.

-See All Manufacturing Jobs
+Find Manufacturing Jobs

 Overview

-Open Jobs691+
+Open Jobs249+

-Work Type98% On-site
+Work Type96% On-site

-Top LocationMontgomery, AL
+Top LocationHuntsville, AL

 Most JobsRheem Manufacturing